 The Company has \$49,000,000 aggregate principal amount of private senior notes, Series A, Series B, Series C, and Series D (collectively, the "Notes"), outstanding.
 The Notes were issued in two separate tranches, with half of each series issued on November 15, 2011 and the remaining half of each series issued on December 8, 2011.
 The Notes are unsecured obligations of the Company and, upon liquidation, dissolution or winding up of the Company, will rank: (1) senior to all of the Company's outstanding preferred shares; (2) senior to all of the Company's outstanding common shares; (3) on parity with any unsecured creditors of the Company and any unsecured senior securities representing indebtedness of the Company and (4) junior to any secured creditors of the Company.
-Holders of the Notes are entitled to receive cash interest payments each guarter until maturity.
+Holders of the Notes are entitled to receive cash interest payments each quarter until maturity.
 The Series B, Series C and Series D Notes accrue interest at fixed rates and the Series A Notes accrue interest at an annual rate that resets each quarter based on the 3-month LIBOR plus 1.75 percent.
 The Notes are not listed on any exchange or automated quotation system.

 The Notes are redeemable in certain circumstances at the option of the Company.
 The Notes are also subject to a mandatory redemption if the Company fails to meet asset coverage ratios required under the 1940 Act or the rating agency guidelines if such failure is not waived or cured.
-At May 31, 2012, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its senior notes.
+At August 31, 2012, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its senior notes.

 The estimated fair value of each series of fixed-rate Notes was calculated, for disclosure purposes, by discounting future cash flows by a rate equal to the current U.S. Treasury rate with an equivalent maturity date, plus either 1) the spread between the interest rate on recently issued debt and the U.S. Treasury rate with a similar maturity date or 2) if there has not been a recent debt issuance, the spread between the AAA corporate finance debt rate and the U.S. Treasury rate with an equivalent maturity date plus the spread between the fixed rates of the Notes and the AAA corporate finance debt rate.
-The estimated fair value of the

-Series A Notes approximates the carrying amount because the interest rate fluctuates with changes in interest rates available in the current market.
-The following table shows the maturity date, interest rate, notional/carrying amount and estimated fair value for each series of Notes outstanding at May 31, 2012.
+The estimated fair value of the Series A Notes approximates the carrying amount because the interest rate fluctuates with changes in interest rates available in the current market.
+The estimated fair values in the table below are Level 2 valuations within the fair value hierarchy.
+The following table shows the maturity date, interest rate, notional/carrying amount and estimated fair value for each series of Notes outstanding at August 31, 2012.

-Series Maturity Date Interest Rate Notional/Carry Amount /ing Estimated Fair Value Series A December 15, 2016 2.22%(1) \$ 10,000,000) \$ 10,000,000 Series B December 15, 2014 2.50% 17,000,000) 17,153,330 Series C December 15, 2018 3.49% 6,000,000) 6,249,848 Series D December 15, 2021 4.08% 16,000,000) 16,957,793 \$ 49,000,000) \$ 50,360,971
+Series Maturity Date Interest Rate Notional/Carrying Amount Estimated Fair Value Series A December 15, 2016 2.22%(1) \$ 10,000,000 \$ 10,000,000 Series B December 15, 2014 2.50% 17,000,000 17,163,428 Series C December 15, 2018 3.49% 6,000,000 6,234,268 Series D December 15, 2021 4.08% 16,000,000 16,853,728 \$ 49,000,000 \$ 50,251,424

-(1) Floating rate; rate effective for period from March 15, 2012 through June 15, 2012.
-The weighted-average interest rate for the period from December 1, 2011 through May 31, 2012 was 2.21 percent.
+(1) Floating rate; rate effective for period from June 15, 2012 through September 15, 2012.
+The weighted-average interest rate for the period from December 1, 2011 through August 31, 2012 was 2.21 percent.